• Skip to primary navigation

 collage of two pictures of meringue cake before and after baking.

-Most important tip: Always use a digital kitchen scale in baking; it guarantees the best results (the Amazon affiliate link opens in a new tab).
+Most important tip: Always use a digital kitchen scale in baking; it guarantees the best results.

 Beating egg whites: Make sure the bowl and the beaters you are using are perfectly clean and dry; any trace of fat will prevent the egg whites from stiffening.